Rails, Firefox, Anime, Mac

 <script type="text/javascript" src="/javascripts/calendar.js"></script>

-You can do the same with the register_stylesheet_expansion.
+You can do the same with the register_stylesheet_expansion

 This is useful for anyone but in particular plugin developers who have a multiple asset files would appreciate being able to tell users to include JavaScript or stylesheets using a single symbol.

-Warning: This patch currently breaks the default symbols like :all (check out the ticket for more info).
+Warning: This patch currently breaks the default symbols like :all

 Related changeset: http://dev.rubyonrails.org/changeset/9016

-Remember how you can say timestamps in a migration and Rails will create the ‘created_at’ and ‘updated_at’ columns for you?
-You can now also do add_timestamps :table_name and remove_timestamps :table_name in your migrations if you decide to add these columns later to a table:
+in a migration and Rails will create the 'created_at' and 'updated_at' columns for you?
+You can now also do add_timestamps :table_name

 def self.up